Skip links

 Key takeaways from this article:

-• Senior-led work outperforms junior teams: The people actually on your account matter more than the agency’s logo or pitch deck.
+• Senior-led delivery beats logo selection.
+The people actually on your account matter more than the agency’s pitch deck or case study count.

 Keeping SEO entirely in-house feels cheaper until you count what your team never got to.
 The content calendar slipped two quarters.
 The technical audit sat in a project ticket for eight months.
 The product pages were never optimized because the launch took priority.
-Those gaps are costly.
-Each one is a competitor in the search results, capturing revenue that should have been yours.
+Every one of those gaps is a competitor in the search results, capturing revenue that should have been yours.
+The reason the gaps matter so much sits in one number.

-The numbers from enterprise SEO research are not subtle.
-Organic leads close at around 14.6% while outbound leads close at 1.7%.
-ROI from strong SEO programs can reach 12x marketing spend.
-Those returns only apply to the work you actually ship.
+Organic search leads close at 14.6% while outbound leads close at 1.7%.
+That is an 8.6x advantage on the same lead volume, and it holds across B2B and B2C because of how query intent self-qualifies a prospect before they ever reach a sales team.
+ROI from strong SEO programs can reach 12x marketing spend, but those returns only apply to the work you actually ship.
 A page that takes nine months to publish instead of two costs you eight months of lost rankings and the revenue that rides with them.

 In-house marketing teams almost never fail at knowing what to do.
 They fail at getting to it.
-A single hire can cover roughly 30 hours of useful execution per week after accounting for meetings, reporting, and internal requests.
-A specialized SEO engagement can deliver 5 -10x that output because it removes the meeting overhead and the context-switching tax.
-Across 20 years of client work, the pattern is consistent: the teams that moved fastest were the ones that split the work, not the ones that hired a second internal generalist.
+A single hire can cover roughly 30 hours of useful execution per week after meetings, reporting, and internal requests are subtracted.
+A specialized SEO engagement delivers 5 to 10 times that output because it removes the meeting overhead and the context-switching tax.
+Across two decades of client work, the pattern is consistent: the teams that moved fastest were the ones that split the work, not the ones that hired a second internal generalist.

 “Most in-house marketers we talk to are not short on ideas.
 They are short on the hours to execute the ideas they already have.
 The agency’s job is to unblock the strategy already sitting in their backlog, which is where most ROI actually comes from.” – Emulent Strategy Team

-Once you accept that capacity is the ceiling, the next question becomes which work your team should release and which it should protect.
+Once you accept that capacity is the ceiling, the next question becomes whether the math on a hire really beats the math on a partner.

 Not every agency service produces ROI.
-Some services substitute for work you already do well, adding cost without increasing output.
-The services that compound sit outside your team’s practical reach.
-Three categories matter.
+Some substitute for work your team already does well, adding cost without increasing output.
+The services that compound sit outside your team’s practical reach and ship faster than a single internal hire ever could.

 Specialized expertise your team cannot practically hire for: